-While there is no federal regulation on primate ownership, each state really does it’s own thing.
-You have states like Arizona that don’t regulate monkey ownership at all and others, like West Virginia, that ban very specific kinds on monkeys.
+While there is no federal regulation on primate ownership, each state really does its own thing.
+You have states like Arizona that don’t regulate monkey ownership at all and others, like West Virginia, that ban very specific kinds of monkeys.

 Although some states do not regulate monkeys as pets, some states have restrictions surrounding these animals.
 While a pet monkey is not outright banned, some rules cover the breed of monkey people are allowed to keep.
 Arizona, Mississippi, Indiana, and Tennessee have partial restrictions making it illegal to keep an ape as a pet, but not monkeys.
 In Tennessee, monkeys are allowed except for apes and baboons.

-Connecticut has a grandfather system for any monkeys owned before 10/1/2010 but is no longer allowing permits to be issued.
-In Illinois, residents are only able to own a capuchin monkey if they have serve or permanent motor disabilities.
+Connecticut has a grandfathering system for any monkeys owned before 10/1/2010 but is no longer allowing permits to be issued.
+In Illinois, residents are only able to own a capuchin monkey if they have severe or permanent motor disabilities.
 Every other form of private ownership is banned.